Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 will suffice.

 If you configured with the default install prefix, you can launch by entering "sigil" (no quotes) at a terminal.
 If you configured to install somewhere else, you may need to create a link to the sigil launch script (`<CMAKE_INSTALL_PREFIX>/bin/sigil`) in a directory that is on your path.
 There's also a .desktop file in `<SIGIL_SHARE_PREFIX>/share/applications` that you can create a link to on your desktop.
 Sigil should also appear in your Desktop Environment's menu system (under Office and/or Accessories).
-You may need to logout in back in for the menu entries to be visible after installing (you can also force your menus to update if you have the xdg-utils package installed by issuing the "xdg-desktop-menu forceupdate" command from a terminal)
+You may need to logout and back in for the menu entries to be visible after installing (you can also force your menus to update if you have the xdg-utils package installed by issuing the "xdg-desktop-menu forceupdate" command from a terminal)

 ##<a name="testing"/>Testing Sigil's Python plugin framework